NathanMcMillan54/whenToWork/README.md

 This is a time management app, this will tell you how long to work for and when to stop working.

-This is supported on Linux and MacOS.
+This is supported on Linux and git MacOS.

 ## Setup
 ```commandline